Your Pet's Overall Health

 Understanding your pet's overall condition is an essential step in determining the cause of their skin, coat, ear, or nail issue.

-That's why when you visit our Orange Park veterinary dermatology clinic for the first time, our veterinary dermatologist will conduct a complete physical exam in conjunction with a dermatological examination.
+That's why when you visit our Orange Park veterinary dermatology clinic for the first time, our veterinary dermatologist will conduct a complete physical exam in conjunction with pet dermatology exams.

 This comprehensive approach provides the vet with a complete picture of your pet's health, to better inform diagnosis and treatment of dermatological conditions.

-What to Expect During Your Pet's Preliminary Exam
+What to Expect During Your Pet's Dermatology Exams

-At Animal Friends Dermatology our specialist vet performs a preliminary examination for every animal referred to our dermatology clinic.
+At Animal Friends Dermatology our specialist vet performs preliminary pet dermatology exams for every animal referred to our dermatology clinic.
 Your pet's preliminary exam will include some of the following elements:

 Your pet's general demeanor and physical condition can provide clues to their overall health.
 How they stand and walk, their level of alertness, and whether they are a healthy weight for their size are all important indicators of overall health.